craftercms/cli/README.md

 The first command needed to work with this tool is `add-environment`, you need to provide a name, the url for a CrafterCMS authoring server and the authentication information:

-`crafter-cli add-environment -e local -u http://localhost:8080 --username john --password`
+`crafter-cli add-environment -e local -u http://localhost:8080 --username john --password --generate-token`

 Once the environment has been added, you can create projects and sync a remote repository: